noahmott/IMDB_Top_Actors-coursework-R/README.md

 Only actors who had been in at least 25 films since 1970 were retained.
 The next task was to average the average ratings that each of those films had recieved and assign that average to each actor.
 If the actor had been in a highly rated film and a poorly rated film whatever the average of those average film ratings would be assigned to the actor.
-The final task was to chart the results and provide a reference marker for the mean averge rating for all actors
+The final task was to chart the results and provide a reference marker for the mean averge rating for all actors One could make the determination that if you want a film to be rated well, Leonardo DiCaprio would be the actor one would want in their film while Jean-Claude Van Damme films tend to be rated poorly on average.
+It makes one wonder why DiCaprio struggled to win an Oscar for best actor for so long despite his films being rated so high on average.

 ![unnamed-chunk-7-1](https://user-images.githubusercontent.com/61364738/122484162-1641e180-cfa2-11eb-85e7-97617707dd5f.png)